-As a newly minted brand manager a little over a decade ago, I had a somewhat daunting task in front of me: Build the brand for a tech startup that captured exactly how cool and industry-changing we all knew the company could be.
+As a newly minted brand manager almost two decades ago, I had a daunting task in front of me: Build the brand for a tech startup that captured exactly how cool and industry-changing we all knew the company could be.
 But it had to be done in a way that appealed both to users who understood the minutiae of technology, as well as mainstream press bombarded by seemingly similar stories.

 The first thing not to do in a situation like this is Google “brand strategy.”
-Granted, that wasn’t really an option for me back then, but today you’ll get a lot of important-sounding definitions talking about long-term strategies and meshing the components of character that make your company identifiable.
+Do that today you’ll get a lot of important-sounding definitions talking about long-term strategies and meshing the components of character that make your company identifiable.

 Are those definitions wrong?
 Absolutely not, they’re dead on.
 Are they chock-full of actionable advice that you can implement easily?
 Also absolutely not.
 They are great in theory, but when you and your team sit down to talk about your brand, they don’t exactly provide a step-by-step roadmap on how to get to the goal.

 Your Brand Story Is Your Strategy